De dónde viene el término «Sistema» en el TID. Referencias

 When alters share a degree of mutual awareness of one another, they may understand themselves to have all manner of relationships with one another.
 For example, certain parts often care for or try to protect scared child parts.
 In addition, life experiences may be recapitulated in the alter system; for example, an alter based on an abuser may see itself entitled to hurt alters based on the patient’s experiences of being unable to prevent or interrupt victimization by the abuser or abusers.

 The alter system frequently replicates the DID patient’s experience of the relationships and circumstances that prevailed in his or her family of origin.
 An ‘‘inner world’’ is commonly developed in which the alters interact.
 It is common that some alters active in the inner world may never assume executive control of the patient as the patient interacts with external others and may never manifest themselves in therapy unless they are sought out.
-Furthermore, events in this inner world constitute a ‘‘third reality’’ to the patient and may be experienced as just as real as events that take place in external reality [27].
+Furthermore, events in this inner world constitute a ‘‘third reality’’ to the patient and may be experienced as just as real as events that take place in external reality.

 Kluft RP.
 Dealing with alters: a pragmatic clinical perspective.
 Psychiatr Clin North Am.
 2006 Mar;29(1):281-304, xii. doi: 10.1016/j.psc.2005.10.010.
 PMID: 16530598.

 Again, their system operated democratically despite the tension and hostility among them.
+Life had treated them so miserably, I guess, that they were very concerned with fairness.

 …